 Pennsylvania Department of Education Home Education and Private Tutoring

 Links to sample affidavits, diploma information, and other resources, including the Pennsylvania Department of Education Home Education and Private Tutoring Guide, which is an excellent source of information for home education in Pennsylvania.
+(Open the document in Microsoft Word for best results.)

 Education Law Center Homeschool Fact Sheet